mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The world itself is fairly large, with a standard, tainted atmosphere and extensive ocean coverage.
 This still leaves plenty of room for the populace, numbering somewhat more than 470 million.
-The majority of the population dwell on the world’s largest continent, mostly around the coasts.
+The majority of the population dwell on the world's largest continent, mostly around the coasts.

-The major population center and capital has grown up around the world’s large Downport, which also serves a small Imperial scout base.
+The major population center and capital has grown up around the world's large Downport, which also serves a small Imperial scout base.
 The latter is important as a communications link back into the Imperium via Frenzie, Denotam and thereby into Lanth subsector and as a base of operations for Scout Service vessels in the region.